Shareholder Loan Agreement

 What terms are different for a shareholder loan?

-A shareholder who makes a loan to a company has a joint interest, as both a lender to, and as a shareholder in, the company.
+A shareholder who makes a loan to a company has a joint interest in the company, as both a lender and shareholder.

 • interest: a shareholder loan may be interest-free or with a lower interest rate than a third party loan.
 Interest may only be payable if the company is able to pay the interest